 Hong Kong is another major modern metropolis that is a popular draw for international students who want to study in China, with an incredible food landscape, a wide variety of different cultural influences, and plenty of English taught courses.
 Contrary to popular belief, it is not just a concrete jungle, but has plenty of intriguing places waiting to be discovered in its back alleyways and side streets.
 The University of Hong Kong is the region’s oldest institution and is known for its excellence in research.
 Something to keep in mind is that if you are interested in enrolling in beginner Mandarin classes, Hong Kong’s official language is Cantonese instead.

-What are the benefits of studying in China through a program provider?
+Have you considered studying in China in English through a program provider?

 The majority of programs will have a residential director who lives locally in your city and is the on-ground support for you throughout the duration of your stay.
 Study abroad program providers also help enroll their students in smaller English-based classes within a school, that are tailored more specifically to their needs.

-Signing up to study in China through a program provider that is based in an English-speaking country will also help guarantee that the other participants will likewise be English speakers.
+Signing up to study in China universities is a lot tougher than you might think—especially when you consider your ease of making friends.
+A program provider that is based in an English-speaking country will also help guarantee that the other participants will also be English speakers.
+So you can study in China in English, with fellow English speakers!
 There are plenty of study abroad programs in China that offer housing in the form of dormitories or apartments, as opposed to a more intimidating homestay, where communication can be tricky.
 Often program providers will even make sure that your roommates or flatmates are fellow English speakers that will make the transition much easier.